Project scaffold

 }

-• In our example, we've provided a placeholder array of users.
-You must replace this with the actual data obtained from your system.
+GetUsersReturnTypetype, which reflects the format of user data retrieved from the backend or database. - In our example, we provide a placeholder array of users, which you should replace with the actual data obtained from your system.

-• The component maps through the user array and renders the UserItem component for each user in the list.
-Horizontal lines separate each user item for clarity.
+UserItemcomponent for each user in the list.
+We use horizontal lines to separate each user item for better clarity.

 Finally, we include the component in the users page: